Adversarr/tinygs/README.md

 Please make sure you have installed the required dependencies before running the project.

+We have a [build.log](build.log) file for reference of building the project on our GPU server.

 ## Setup and Run the competetion (SIGA 2025)

 ```bash